 Era from 1946, when European states begun rebuilding helped via Marshall Plan, up to early 1970’s is referred in Italy and Germany as period of “Economic miracle”, whereas French people use the term “Glorious 30”.
 In Italy, aid provided by the Marshall’s Plan contributed the growth of Gross Domestic Product by 6.3%, a record in the history of the country, while the per capita income went from 350,000 to 571,000 liras; between 1958 and 1959 gross investments grew by 10% and between 1961 and 1962 the increase was 13%.
 These numbers significantly reduced the historical gap with developed European countries such as England, Germany, and France.

-Tito said “No” to Stalin (Yugoslavia departs Eastern Block and opens to the West)
+Tito said “No” to Stalin (Yugoslavia departs Eastern Block)

 During the 1948 Communist Party of Yugoslavia, that ruled the country, departed from the USSR model of socialism.
 Alliance of communist parties in Europe (known as Informbureau) at the conference in Bucharest (Romania) in 1948 condemned Yugoslav Communist Party.
 The event is colloquially known as “When Tito said No to Stalin” and it marked the opening of Yugoslavia to the West.
 By July 1948 Yugoslav government signed the agreement with the USA government on the financial aid and the aid in food.
 Later is the reason why many seniors that were growing at the beginning of the 1950s refer to the time using the term “Truman’s eggs” (help in food included powder eggs which was previously unknown to Yugoslav people).
 Although Yugoslavia and the US signed the aid agreement, Yugoslavia decided not to be part of so-called “Marshall Plan” (Program of US aid to the renewal of Europe named after its creator US Secretary Mr. George Marshall).
 Decision to remain state that is independent in the division of Western and Eastern blocks pathed Non-Aligned States movement.
 Yugoslav openness to the West in late 1960s enabled bilateral agreements between Yugoslavia and Western European countries for temporary employment of Yugoslav citizens in these countries.